aosabook/500lines/dagoba/chapter.md

 Now we can say something like `children(children(children(parents(parents(parents([8]))))))`.
 It reads backwards and gets us lost in silly parens, but is otherwise pretty close to what we wanted.
 Take a minute to look at the code.
 Can you see any ways to improve it?

-Well, we're treating the edges as a global variable, which means we can only ever have one database at a time using these helper functions.
+We're treating the edges as a global variable, which means we can only ever have one database at a time using these helper functions.
 That's pretty limiting.

 We're also not using the vertices at all.
 What does that tell us?
 It implies that everything we need is in the edges array, which in this case is true: the vertex values are scalars, so they exist independently in the edges array.
 If we want to answer questions like "What is Freyja's connection to the Valkyries?" we'll need to add more information to the vertices, which means making them compound values, which means the edges array should reference vertices instead of copying their value.